Yaroslavl: Automotive transport

 In the last few years, the authorities of Yaroslavl have been acting on the initiative to build a bypass around the city.
 For this reason, the center of the city is now largely free of freight transporters and other larger vehicles transiting through the city.
 In August 2010, the first piece of this new bypass was opened, it included an interchange, which connects the Yubileyny Bridge with the Southwest Yaroslavl relief road.

 There is one railway bridge across the Volga and two road bridges; the second road bridge across the Volga was ready for use in October 2006.

 Yaroslavl Glavny, the city's main station, is a major stop for numerous passenger trains traveling between Moscow and the other regions of Russia each day.

 Interurban and regional bus services depart from and arrive at the city's main bus terminal.
 The services run from this station serve a number of highly populated areas as well as other villages and smaller towns located within Yaroslavl Oblast such as Pereslavl-Zalessky, Rybinsk, and Uglich.
 Larger cities served include Moscow, St. Petersburg, Ufa, Kostroma, Kazan, and Cherepovets.

 Railway

 Yaroslavl is the major node of the Northern Railway (part of Russian Railways).
 Northern Railway headquarters are located on the city's Volga Embankment.
 There are two major passenger railway stations: Yaroslavl-Glavny and Yaroslavl-Moskovsky serving many long-distance passenger trains.
-The city is connected to Moscow by a fast electric train service (sitting places only) named 'Express'.
+The city is connected to Moscow by an electric train service (sitting places only) named 'Express' taking around 3 hours for the 280km journey.
 Nearby areas are served by a network of suburban trains with electrified service to Danilov, Rostov, Alexandrov, Nerekhta, and Kostroma and diesel service to Rybinsk and Ivanovo.